AC9090/wipe-script/README.md

 sudo ./buildrd.sh or ./buildiso

-copy initrd to USB stick to transfer it to the Red Server or right click and "Make bootable USB"
+copy initrd to USB stick to transfer it to the Red Server or right click on iso and "Make bootable USB"

 On the Red Server login and make a backup of the existing image